promptfoo/promptfoo/site/docs/red-team/strategies/tree.md

 The Tree-based Jailbreaks strategy is an advanced technique designed to systematically explore and potentially bypass an AI system's constraints by creating a branching structure of single-shot prompts.

+It's based on the [Tree of Attacks](https://arxiv.org/abs/2312.02119) paper published by Mehrotra et al in 2023.

 Use it like so in your promptfooconfig.yaml:

 ```yaml